nogalevy/ex4-java-neviim-ex4_tali_kalev_noga_levy/README.md

   it returns trending page data
 - if the server receives a request to delete a cart item that does not exist, it will respond with status success 200
+- there is a warning on the useEffect in the SubmitInput.js and file.
+We tried to switch it to callback as we did in other cases to avoid the dependency warning.
+However, an issue of race conditions occurred and we thought that this was a bigger issue than the warning, so we reverted the changes.

 ## ============================================